AlieksieievYurii/foody-application/README.md

 <img src="git-res/14.png" width=200>&nbsp;

-If the user clicks history item, he will be redirected to that product detail, however if the user clicks 'pending' item, the current status view will be opened:
+If the user clicks the history item, he will be redirected to that product detail, however, if the user clicks 'pending' item, the current status view will be opened:

 <img src="git-res/15.png" width=200>&nbsp;

 ### 3 Cook view
 This view is similar to the client view except there is only one button.
-Once that button is clicked, the cook is able to see the list of currently opened orders.
+Once that button is clicked, the cook can see the list of currently opened orders.
 The cook can select and handle one.
 The most delayed orders are highlighted and at the top of the list.

 <img src="git-res/16.png" width=200>&nbsp;
 <img src="git-res/17.png" width=200>&nbsp;